 Many people are self-conscious about the way their arms look — especially the upper arms.
 For much of the year, however, they’re easy to conceal by wearing long sleeves and sweaters.
 It’s when June and July roll around that summer fashions, rising temperatures, and endless beach days mean lots of short-sleeves and bathing suits.

 It’s certainly harder to hide your arms in these styles.

 If you’d like to look better with exposed arms this summer — or any time of year — arm liposuction offers the ideal solution.

-San Francisco arm liposuction is the removal of excess fat from the arms.
+San Francisco arm liposuction is the removal of excess fat from the the arms.
 The procedure is almost always preformed on the upper arms — usually along the backside and sometimes around the outside of the arm as well.
 The individual’s fat distribution plays a large role in whether they are a good candidate for this procedure and where and how much fat will be removed.